 Basic concepts used in collecting, presenting, and analyzing data; descriptive statistics, probability, distributions, sampling theory, statistical inference to include hypothesis testing, regression, and correlation.
 The use of the microcomputer for data analysis is an integral part of the course.
-Prerequisite: MAT 135, 137 or equivalent.
+This course fulfills graduation requirements at Northwestern, and will transfer to a Bachelor's Degree program as a mathematics course.
+Check with your Academic Advisor if you intend to transfer to a 4-year college or university and wish to complete your math requirements while at Northwestern.
+Prerequisite: MAT 137 with a "C" or better, or satisfactory scores on the math placement tests, SAT, or ACT.